UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 Can I upgrade the RAM in a UniFi NAS?

-It depends on the model.
-The UNAS Pro 4 has 8 GB of RAM soldered to the board — it is not user-upgradable.
+The UNAS Pro 4 has 8 GB RAM with no documented user-upgrade procedure.
 The UNAS Pro 8 ships with 16 GB.
 If RAM expandability matters for your workload, Synology models like the DS923+ or RS1221+ support field-upgradable memory.

 Can I use non-Ubiquiti hard drives in a UniFi NAS?

 Yes.
 UniFi NAS devices accept standard 3.5" SATA drives from any manufacturer.
-Ubiquiti publishes a qualified drive list, and using a drive not on that list may display a compatibility advisory in the UI — but the drive will operate normally.
+Ubiquiti publishes a qualified drive list and recommends 1 TB-or-larger CMR drives with 7,200 RPM performance for rackmount RAID deployments.
+Drives outside the qualified list may work but have not been validated by Ubiquiti and may display a compatibility advisory.
 Ubiquiti also sells their own UACC-HDD-E enterprise drives in 8TB, 16TB, and 24TB, but these are optional, not required.

 Does UniFi Drive support Microsoft 365 backup?